Biggyhands/poomsae-step-by-step/README.md

 ## Technologies Used

 - **React:** A JavaScript library for building user interfaces.
+- **JavaScript:** Programming language for adding interactivity and logic to the web page.
 - **HTML:** For structuring the web content.
 - **CSS:** For styling and layout.